DerekGloudemans/crop-tracking-detrac/README.md

 - util_detrac/ - contains pytorch datasets for loading UA Detrac data for a variety of CV tasks, such as localization, tracking , object detection.
 - util_eval/ - contains MOT evaluation code.
 It is not used in the demo.
 Examples of its use can be found in the older version of this repo (see below).
 - util_track - contains utilities used for tracking.
-- tracker.py - definition for Localization-based Tracker.
+- ***tracker.py*** - definition for Localization-based Tracker.
+If you want to reproduce this tracker, this is the file you'll want to use.
+Pretty much all of the other files are specific either to the UA Detrac Dataset or to the Retinanet (Resnet50 FPN) object detector, but the tracking framework is generally extensible.
 - demo.py - uses Localization-based Tracker to track all sequences saved within the demo/ directory.
 - train_detector.py - trains a retinanet detector on the UA Detrac dataset.
 - train_localizer.py - trains a retinanet localizer on the UA Detrac datset.